How to Fix “Internet Explorer has stopped working” IE9,10,11 Windows 7/8/8.1

 If you’re seeing a pop-up error message showing that the Internet Explorer has stopped working when you try to open a new tab, window or webpage in Internet Explorer 9, 10 or 11, you may want to try the possible solutions listed below in this post.

-Since IE9 is still under beta, many websites and add-ons have not cope with the required updates for IE 9 compatibility yet and therefore it can cause some errors.
-Many users have complained that after updating to the Internet Explorer 9 Beta, the error message, IE 9 has stopped working, appears too often and all the unsaved jobs to be closed without prior notice.
+Websites and add-ons that have not kept up with the required updates for compatibility in IE9,10,11 yet can cause errors.
+Many users have complained that after updating to the new Internet Explorer, the error message, Internet Explorer has stopped working, seems to be appearing way too often and forcing all the unsaved jobs to be closed without prior notice.
 Some even try to downgrade/revert to an older version of Internet Explorer.

 To disable addons in IE, click Tools beside the tabs on the topmost area (or Alt-X shortcut key), click Manage add-ons.

-Find and highlight the add-on you want to disable, and then click on Disable button; another way is to simply right click the add-on and select Disable.
+Locate and highlight the add-on you want to disable, and then click on Disable button.
+A simpler way would be to simply right click the add-on and select Disable.

 If there’s nothing else you can do, or if you do not know anything about Task manager, when the “Internet Explorer has stopped working” problem arises, the quickest solution for you is to restart your computer.
-By restarting your PC, everything that has been bugging your browser may be removed or reset.
-To hard reset your IE settings to a complete default, download the IE fix tool from Microsoft to apply the fix (or reset) automatically.
+By restarting your PC, everything that has been bugging and cluttered in your browser may be removed or reset.
+To hard reset your IE settings to a complete factory-default settings, download the IE fix tool from Microsoft to apply the fix (or reset) automatically.